 Leaving the park behind we drive to the capital of Rajasthan, Jaipur (approx. 3-4 hrs).
 Rajah Jai Singh decided to abandon his nearby fortress and palace at Amber in 1727 and laid out a planned city of broad avenues, built of sandstone and painted pink at a later stage.
 The 'Pink City of Jaipur' is one of the most attractive and colourful cities in India, and children will be fascinated by the camels, cows, bullock-carts and monkeys that can be seen roaming the streets.
-In the afternoon you can explore the city or take advantage of the hotel's swimming pool.
+In the afternoon you are free to explore independently or take advantage of the hotel's swimming pool. *Comfortable Hotel*

 We depart Delhi in the morning for the daytime flight back to London.
-The arrangements for those not flying with the group end after check out.
+The arrangements for those not flying with the group ends after check out.

 * 9 nights hotels with swimming pools * Group normally 4 to 24, plus local leader.
 Min. age 8 yrs * Travel by private minibus and train

 All breakfasts, 2 lunches and 3 dinners included.
-In the itinerary we state which meals are included on which day.
-Breakfast will be provided on your flight, but if you would like another breakfast it costs approximately £3 (US$5) at the hotel in Delhi.
 Where meals are not supplied, our group leaders always encourage people to try local restaurants and street food vendors.
-They can make recommendations which will help boost small businesses and celebrate local specialties.
-In Jaipur, Agra and Delhi, we can even see how the food is made, for example, masala chai (tea), samosa (mashed potato snacks), jalebe (Indian donuts), lassi (yoghurt drink).
-You should allow at least £12 (US$20) per day for lunch and dinner.
+They can make recommendations which will help boost small businesses and celebrate local specialities.
+In Jaipur, Agra and Delhi, we can even see how the food is made, for example, masala chai (tea), samosa (mashed potato snacks), jalebe (Indian doughnuts), lassi (yoghurt drink).
+You should allow at least £12 (US$20) per person per day for lunch and dinner.
 You can eat out very cheaply in India, but if you go to the more expensive restaurants, you will spend more than the suggested amount.
-In most towns there is a good variety of restaurants and a choice between Indian and basic Western style food.
+In most towns, there is a good variety of restaurants and a choice between Indian and basic Western style food.
 If you are a vegetarian India is probably one of the best destinations to travel to with a wide range of dishes on offer.
 Tea and soft drinks are very cheap.
 A (large!) bottle of beer is approximately £3 (US$5).
 Mineral water is provided in 20 ltr containers in the vehicle, so please bring water bottles with you to refill.
 Please note that service in restaurants can be quite slow.